amekiro/mixed_messages/README.md

 3. Upon running the comman, a title should appear with "Story: ".
 Underneath that, a randomly generated story should be written out.

 ## Required information
-Required information to run the JavaScript code are stored in the following arrays:
+Required information to run the JavaScript code are stored in the following arrays (December 26, 2021 update: arrays within an object):

 - noun: Nouns are listed in the array as an array with the following variations:
     - singular